 How you restore a vRealize Automation appliance or virtual appliance load balancer depends on your deployment type and on which appliances failed.

-If you are running a distributed deployment that uses a load balancer, and you change the name of the virtual appliance or the virtual IP address of the load balancer, you must redeploy the appliance and restore its backed up VMs or files.
+- If you are running a distributed deployment that uses a load balancer, and you change the name of the virtual appliance or the virtual IP address of the load balancer, you must redeploy the appliance and restore the backed-up VMs or files.
 Also, you must regenerate and copy certificates for your deployment.

 If you are redeploying, reconfiguring, or adding virtual appliances to a cluster, see Installation and Configuration documentation for vRealize Automation appliance in the vRealize Automation product documentation for more information.